-- 2.3.1 The construction of a barrel drop and staircase threatened complete destruction of archaeological deposits in two locations (Fig 2).
-Here all archaeological deposits potentially subject to disturbance were completely excavated, with the exception of masonry foundations below the present north-west wing revealed in Trench 1.
-Clarification of the construction requirements for the new staircase allowed this mitigation to be achieved by the excavation of one trench rather than the two stipulated in the project design and brief.
-This clarification was provided by Bill Tate of GCA, engineers acting for the client, and the reduction in trenches here was approved by English Heritage. - 2.3.2 All excavation was carried out stratigraphically.
-A three ton mechanical excavator was again used for the removal of very recent overburden and the emptying of very recent drains subject to discussions with the Development Control Officer, Cheshire County Council.
-Both trenches were manually cleaned by hoe and trowel during and after the removal of the very modern deposits.
-The archaeological deposits revealed in Trench 1, which were threatened by the proposed barrel drop, were then completely excavated by hand, with the exception of foundations underlying the standing building.
-In consultation with the Development Control Officer (Cheshire County Council) it was decided that Trench 1 should not be excavated to the full depth of the barrel drop because a deposit of natural boulder clay had been revealed at a higher level after the removal of all significant archaeological features.
-Trench 1 exceeded the c 4m x 2m footprint of the barrel drop in area, because it was anticipated that the depth of excavation required would necessitate the stepping of the sides for health and safety reasons.

-2.3.3 The trenches and archaeological features within them were recorded using standard LUAU pro forma recording sheets, and plans and sections drawn on drafting film at scales of 1:20 and 1:10 or 1:20 respectively.
+- 2.3.1 The construction of a barrel drop and staircase threatened complete destruction of archaeological deposits in these locations (Trenches 1 and 16: Fig 2).
+Here, all archaeological deposits potentially subject to disturbance were completely excavated, with the exception of masonry foundations below the present North West Wing which were revealed in Trench 1. - 2.3.2 Staircase Excavation: the project brief allowed for the excavation of two trenches, each 1.3m wide, on either side of an existing brick-vaulted chamber opening in the cellar, in order to provide for the rebuilding of the existing concrete walls.
+In the event it was established that the stair well would not require such rebuilding and there was consequently not a requirement for the side excavations.
+However, its construction would involve ground disturbance at the eastern end of the existing chamber, requiring the excavation of a mitigation trench in this area.
+Verbal approval for this change in trench location was given by the English Heritage Inspector of Ancient Monuments and Development Control Officer, conditional upon the adjustment resulting in a reduced ground disturbance overall. - 2.3.3 A three ton mechanical excavator was used to remove the very recent overburden, but both mechanical and manual excavation was carried out stratigraphically. - 2.3.4 Barrel Drop Excavation: the mini-excavator was used for the removal of recent overburden and the emptying of very recent drains, following discussions with the Development Control Officer, Cheshire County Council.
+Both trenches were cleaned manually by hoe and trowel during and after the removal of the very modern deposits.
+Those archaeological deposits revealed which were threatened by the proposed barrel drop were then completely excavated by hand, with the exception of foundations underlying the standing building.
+In consultation with the Development Control Officer, Cheshire Council, it was decided that the trench should not be excavated to the full depth of the barrel drop because a deposit of natural boulder clay had been revealed at a higher level after the removal of all significant archaeological features.
+It was, however, agreed that the trench should exceed the $c4m \times 2m$ footprint of the barrel drop in area, because it was anticipated that the required depth of excavation would necessitate the stepping in of the trench sides for health and safety reasons. - 2.3.5 Recording: the extent of the trenches and all archaeological features were recorded using standard LUAU pro forma recording sheets, and plans and sections drawn on drafting film at scales of 1:20 and 1:10 or 1:20 respectively.
 The trenches were located using a total station, and were plotted onto the Computer Aided Drafting (CAD) plan of Vale Royal Great House (Fig 2).

-2.4 WATCHING BRIEF METHODOLOGY
+2.4 WATCHING BRIEF

-2.4.1 As a result of the finding of archaeological features and finds in Trench 17, an archaeological watching brief was requested by Gail Falkingham, Development Control Officer, Cheshire County Council, when topsoil was stripped from the site of the proposed residents' car park.
-This lay to the north of the south-east wing of the Great House and within the putative area of the monastic cloister, covering c50m x 12m.
-A depth of approximately 100mm of topsoil and modern make-up was removed by the principal contractors, using a large 360° tracked excavator with toothless ditching bucket.
+2.4.1 Residents' Car Park: as a result of the finding of archaeological features and finds in Trench 17, an archaeological watching brief was requested by Gail Falkingham, Development Control Officer, Cheshire County Council, when the topsoil was stripped from the site of the proposed residents' car park.
+This lay to the north of the South East Wing of the Great House and within the putative area of the monastic cloister (covering c50m x 12m).
+A depth of approximately 0.1m of topsoil and modern make-up was removed by the principal contractors, using a large 360° tracked excavator with toothless ditching bucket.
 The stripping was conducted under archaeological supervision, but without additional manual cleaning of surfaces.